Saint Andrews International High School: Cricket ground

 In November 2019, it was named as one of the venues to host 2019 T20 Kwacha Cup, a Twenty20 International (T20I) cricket tournament.

 Academics

-Students study British style curriculum including GCSE/IGCSE, BTECs and A levels.
+Students study a British style curriculum including GCSE/IGCSE, BTECs and A levels.

 Houses and clubs

 The school consists of various houses and clubs; such as Chiradzulu, Michiru, Ndirande and Soche, named after the mountains surrounding Blantyre.

 Boarding

-Approximately 105 students are boarders.
-There are separate boys' and girls' hostels and a dedicated team of boarding supervisors.
+Approximately 105 students were boarders in 2011.
+There are separate boys' and girls' hostels and a team of boarding supervisors.